 - Supports generation of Code 128, GS1-128, Code 39, DataBar, ITF, UPC, EAN,

-- Included with any Developer License to any of the IDAutomation Barcode
+- Included with all Developer Licenses to any of the IDAutomation Barcode

 Installation | Tutorial